Mahmoud Amnah

 Mahmoud Amnah (مَحْمُود آمِنَة; born 3 January 1983 in Aleppo) is a Syrian footballer who plays as a midfielder.
 He has earned 80 caps for the Syria national team between 2002 and 2011, scoring 20 goals.
 He last played for Calcutta Football League side Southern Samity.

+He represented Minerva Punjab of India at the 2019 AFC Cup, scored a goal against Abahani Limited Dhaka of Bangladesh at the Bangabandhu National Stadium in Dhaka.

 International career

 Amnah had been a regular for the Syria national football team from 2002 to 2011.
 He made 10 appearances for Syria during the qualifying rounds of the 2006 and the 2010 FIFA World Cup.